 About the Competition

-Now in its 12th year, BC's Top Employers is an annual competition organized by the editors of Canada's Top 100 Employers.
+Now in its 13th year, BC's Top Employers is an annual competition organized by the editors of Canada's Top 100 Employers.
 This special designation recognizes the British Columbia employers that lead their industries in offering exceptional places to work.
-Read the press release announcing our 2017 winners, issued in March 9, 2017.
+This year’s winners were announced in a special magazine published February 22, 2018 in the Vancouver Sun.
+Read the press release issued the same day for more background on this year's competition.

 Employers are evaluated by the editors of Canada's Top 100 Employers using the same eight criteria as the national competition: (1) Physical Workplace; (2) Work Atmosphere & Social; (3) Health, Financial & Family Benefits; (4) Vacation & Time Off; (5) Employee Communications; (6) Performance Management; (7) Training & Skills Development; and (8) Community Involvement.
 Employers are compared to other organizations in their field to determine which offers the most progressive and forward-thinking programs.

 Our media partner on the BC's Top Employers project is the largest newspaper in British Columbia, The Vancouver Sun.
 Each year, The Vancouver Sun announces the winners in special magazine supplement, which includes our editors' reasons for selecting each employer.

 Any employer with its head office or principal place of business in British Columbia may apply for this competition.
 Employers of any size may apply, whether private or public sector.